ARM-Development/TRACER/README.md

 # TRACER
-Materials create in the preparation and hopeful execution of the TRACER field experiment
+Materials created in the preparation and hopeful execution of the TRACER field experiment